Three storm chasers killed in Texas collision

 Shock and speculation quickly rippled across social media as the word spread.
 Chasers let friends know they were not hurt or were not out on the roads during what the Storm Prediction Center labeled as a moderate risk for severe weather.

-Eight tornadoes had been reported in northwest Texas by late Tuesday afternoon.
+A total of 13 tornadoes had been reported in west and northwest Texas by late Tuesday night.

 Stan Finger: 316-268-6437, @StanFinger